Mahecola Barb (Barbus mahecola)

 The exact source photo shows the classic Filament Barb shape: a streamlined body, olive-silver back, pale lower body, greenish fins and a strong black blotch toward the rear of the fish.
 Mature males become more dramatic than juveniles, developing longer dorsal-fin filaments and stronger colour through the fins, especially when displaying.
 Females are normally deeper-bodied and less extended in the fins.
 Juveniles can look plainer, so the buyer should expect this species to improve with age and condition rather than arrive as a fully mature show male.

 Dawkinsia filamentosa is associated with India, including southern and Western Ghats-linked waters.
 FishBase records the species from freshwater and brackish environments, including clear streams, lowland rivers, lakes, reservoirs, marshes and estuarine habitats.
 In aquarium terms, that translates into clean water, strong biological filtration, good oxygenation and enough current to keep the fish working naturally.
-The old copy leaned too warm and too small; this species is better treated as an active barb for a well-filtered, high-oxygen community aquarium.

 Use a long aquarium with open swimming room across the front and middle of the tank.
 Smooth stones, wood and robust plants can make the layout natural without blocking the swimming lane.
 Java fern, Anubias, Vallisneria and other tougher plants are better choices than delicate soft plants, because Filament Barbs are curious omnivores and may browse greenery.
 Keep the lid secure, as fast barbs can jump when startled.